TeamHeka/EPCI-INSEE-indicateur/ms/ms.md

 Vaccination was accessible to all adults in France after 27 May 2021.
 It opened to teenagers (12-17 year olds) on 15 June 2021, and to children (5-11 year olds) on 22 December 2021.
 Because of this differential accessibility of vaccines, and because vaccine passport rules also differed for non-adults, we excluded the 00-19 age class from our analysis, and focused on vaccination rates among 20+ year-old individuals (hereafter "adults").

-For each indicator in our dataset, at each of the four chosen dates (weeks 2021-27, 2021-31, 2021-34, 2022-00), we considered the association between living in a district above the median of a that indicator and vaccination rates among adults.
+For each indicator in our dataset, at each of the four chosen dates (weeks 2021-W27, 2021-W31, 2021-W35, 2021-W49, 2022-W03, 2022-W07), we considered the association between living in a district above the median of a that indicator and individual first-dose vaccination rates among adults.
 Odds ratios (OR) were computed from the output of a logistic regression.
 To be able to compare predictors irrespective of the direction of the effect, we considered the maximum of `OR, 1/OR` (hereafter $\overline{OR}$).
+Vaccination data are at the individual level, and indicator data at the district level.
 For each date, we determined a significance threshold by computing odds ratios on 1000 random permutations of a predictor, and identifying the value of the XX 99% percentile odd ratios ($\overline{OR}$) of these permuted data.

-For representative indicators with the strongest association to vaccination data, we estimated age-adjusted vaccination rates among adults over time, for each decile of each indicator.
+For representative indicators with the strongest association to vaccination data, we estimated age-adjusted vaccination rates among adults over time, for each decile of each indicator (treated as a factor).
 These estimations were obtained from a logistic model taking age class into account, and adult vaccination rates were computed on a standardized age distribution matching that of metropolitain France.

-All analysis code is available at XXX.
+All analysis code is available at XXX; analyses were done in R version 4.0.4 (2021-02-15).